Softabode/Data-Visualization-with-Power-Bi/README.md

 # Data-Visualization-with-Power-Bi.
-This reposritory shows the Data Visualization tasks i have done
+This repository shows the Data Visualization tasks i have done